 Cindy resides in San Pedro with her husband of 20 years, and their two daughters ages 15 and 4.
 Having grown up in the South Bay, she is happy to be able to raise her family here and feels fortunate to have so many choices of activities, camps, classes and recreation.

-For over 14 years she has worked with Cathy at What’s Up For Kids and especially enjoys helping local businesses connect with parents through our magazine and events.
-Cindy can be reached at email@example.com.
+For over 19 years she has worked with What’s Up For Kids founder Cathy Alessandra and is thrilled to carry on the publication, website and events as the new publisher/owner.
+Cindy especially enjoys helping local businesses connect with parents through our magazine and events.
+Cindy can be reached at firstname.lastname@example.org.

 Column Writer, Quick Tips for Organizing